 Qnw - Sand and Gravel (Noah Creek Formation) Generally 3 to 9 m (10-30 ft) of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel with few intervening layers of silty clay.
-This unit is buried by Peoria Formation silt or younger Hudson-age alluvial deposits associated with Sugar Creek and Little Sugar Creek and encompasses deposits that accumulated in river valleys during the Wisconsin Episode.
-This unit is shown only on the cross-section.
+This unit is buried by Peoria Formation silt or younger Hudson-age alluvial deposits associated with Sugar and Devils creeks and encompasses deposits that accumulated in river valleys during the Wisconsin Episode.
+This unit is not on the map or the cross-section, but may occur at the base of Sugar Creek.